Major characters in The Books of the North:

-- Rasputinian Death: Behind the Limper's mask lies a halfway decomposed face, as well as his eponymous limp.
-The causes of these injuries are unknown but through out the novels, the Limper gets a lot lamer.
-In Black Company he survives being eaten by fire snakes.
+- In Black Company, he survives being eaten by fire snakes.
 In Shadows Linger he ends impaled from ballista, twice, mauled by dogs, cut several times, crucified and having his chest ripped by one of Dominator's curses.
-He survived, only to get his head cut off by Croaker in The White Rose and having the rest of his body cut to the pieces and it's still implied he is still alive.
+He survives, only to get his head cut off by Croaker in The White Rose and having the rest of his body cut to the pieces, and it's still implied he is still alive.
 He finally dies with rest of the Taken, when Lady loses her power.
 Probably.

 - He comes back again in The Silver Spike, as just a head this time.
 He proceeds to acquire a newer, better body soon after.
 Also counts as Came Back Wrong as he is even crazier and singleminded in his hatred.
 In the end, he's killed off by being left in a magical pressure cooker for several days, and just to be safe has his remains cast off into another dimension by a deity whose power rivals that of the Dominator.